-I’m a research scientist currently working at the University of Bristol under in the Massey Group (led by Prof. Ruth Massey).
-My work involves the bacterium Streptococcus pneumoniae which is known to cause many different types of infection including, namely, pneumonia.
-I’m investigating the role of certain genes and their influence on the bacterium’s behaviour and disease-causing capability.
+I’m a lecturer at the University of Bristol.
+My most recent research involved the bacterium which is known to cause many different types of infection including, namely, pneumonia.
+I was investigating the role of certain genes and their influence on the bacterium’s behaviour and disease-causing capability.

 I have a wonderful family; my wife Lauren and two sons Ruben and Oliver, whom I adore.
 I love to spend time with them, watching them play, learn and grow and just admiring their inquisitive nature.

-If you weren’t doing science, what would you be doing?: I’m in a rock band, but I don’t think I’d have made a career from that..maybe something like the police force, or ambulance service/NHS somewhere.
+: I used to be in a rock band, but I don’t think I’d have made a career from that..maybe something like the police force, or ambulance service/NHS somewhere.

 : Every day is different.
 There is so much to find out, so many different things to investigate, and the flexibility of being able to plan my own day is great.
 Also, I really love being able to promote STEM subjects and specifically microbiology to schools and the general public.

 : My family, my guitar, and just being able to listen to music in general.

 Absolutely do it.
 You can, and should.
 It is hard work, but life is hard too, so as long as you persevere and want it enough, you will achieve your goals.
 Anybody can be a scientist.
 You don’t have to be a straight-A student, or be a particular type of person.
 Passion and enthusiasm, the will and want to succeed is just as important.